kartikey20/GraduateRecommendationSystem/README.md

     cd site/
     python -m http.server

-The application can be viewed in a browser window, on `http://localhost:8000`
+The application will be viewable now.
+It will be accesible via a browser window, on `http://localhost:8000`.

+Upon opening the website, follow the on-screen instructions to go through the different steps, and view the results of the app.
+Images of what different steps of the application are can be viewed in the project sub-directory `images/`.